Repository Analysis

 writes them or reports drift.

-For Gemini prompt-pack sync, the CLI merges ethos context and enforcement
+For Gemini prompt-pack sync, the CLI remains the user-facing entrypoint while

-config, renders every prompt template, attaches check selectors and runtime
+and enforcement config, renders every prompt template, attaches check selectors

-For hooks, the Makefile installs repo-local Git hook shims that call the Go
+For hooks, the Makefile installs repo-local Git hook entrypoints that resolve

 Gemini repo-local agent hook settings, verifies the git wrapper path, and